 You can boost raffle and sweepstakes purchases by using entry levels to encourage donor participation.
 Find out how below.

-MemberHub provides a lot of flexibility for structuring your raffle or sweepstakes campaign to help you optimize donations.
+MemberHub provides a lot of flexibility for structuring your raffle or sweepstakes experience to help you optimize donations.
 One of the primary methods you can use to do this is with “entry levels,” which allow you to encourage higher purchase amounts.

 This article covers the following strategies for applying entry levels to raffles and sweepstakes:

 Tiered pricing means that you price entry into the drawing so that increased purchase amounts have a lower per-entry cost.
 This incentivizes donors to participate at higher levels.